Who's Behind Listverse?

 It has all the makings of a Disney film—except, y’know, the parts where they conspired with Hitler to overthrow England.
 Edward loved Wallis, but many rumors suggested that his feelings weren’t reciprocated.

 Wallis reportedly mocked her husband for being impotent and carried on an affair with the Nazi foreign minister, Joachim von Ribbentrop.
-In turn, von Ribbentrop reportedly sent the duchess 17 carnations every day, which represented the number of times the two had slept together.
+In turn, von Ribbentrop reportedly sent the duchess 17 carnations every day, representing the number of times the two had slept together.

 The romantic gesture was apparently enough for her to give information to the Nazis.
 Wallis retreated with the duke to Biarritz and gave her address to von Ribbentrop.
 He had it immediately used for propaganda.
 The Nazis announced the room number on the radio within minutes of the couple checking into their hotel, using it as proof that the British were on the run.